Timeseries

 dictionary.

-:raises JanitorError: if `scale` is not one of
+JanitorError: If `scale` is not one of

 `("absolute", "percentage")`.

-:raises JanitorError: if `direction` is not one of
+JanitorError: If `direction` is not one of

 `("increasing", "decreasing", "any")`.

-:raises JanitorError: if `threshold` is less than `0.0`.
+JanitorError: If `threshold` is less than `0.0`.

 """